doqemddl04/Safari-Style-sheet/README.md

 # Safari style sheet that changes to macOS default font

-This CSS file is a style sheet for use with Safari on your Mac.
+This CSS file is a style sheet that you can use with Safari on your Mac.

 When you apply this file, Apple's San Francisco font, the default font for macOS, can apply the entire web page.